From Honduras to Your Hands: My Journey to Real Batana Oil

 If something is rare, slow to produce, and traditionally made by hand,

+it should not be showing up everywhere for bargain prices.
 I knew I couldn’t build my brand on that.
 I wanted truth, not just trends.
 That’s when I decided to go directly to the source.

 The Leap: Quitting My Job and Flying Out